Strong (London Grammar song)

 "Strong" is a song by British indie pop group London Grammar.
 The song was released as a digital download in the United Kingdom on 1 September 2013.
 The song peaked at number sixteen on the UK Singles Chart, making it their highest-charting single in the UK to-date.
 Outside the United Kingdom, "Strong" peaked within the top ten of the charts in Australia, with sales and airplay from both the original version and High Contrast remix.

 Music video

-The music video for "Strong" was first released on YouTube on 26 July 2013 at a total length of four minutes and two seconds.
-The video, directed by Sam Brown and produced by Rogue Films, was shot on location at the 6th Street Viaduct in Los Angeles with the actor Nash Edgerton and Savannah Young.
-As of April 2021, it has over 52 million views on YouTube.
+The music video for "Strong" was first released on YouTube on 26 July 2013.
+The video, directed by Sam Brown and produced by Rogue Films, was shot on location at the 6th Street Viaduct in Los Angeles with actors Nash Edgerton and Savannah Young, and pyrotechnics performed by Pyro Boy.